 Bari, capital of Apulia, is a sophisticated southern metropolis.
 Like the other ports of the coast, its gridded 19th century city abuts the old town with its white houses and weaving streets.
 Here we visit the fortress (exterior), San Nicola and Bari Cathedral.
 You will see how the great range of coastal cathedrals develop from San Nicola, which has fine Romanesque interior furnishings.
 The church was built when the remains of the patron saint of sailors was brought to the city from Southern Turkey.

-Day 11: Monday 22 October, Bari – Alberobello – tour of local masserie – Cisternino – Savelletri di Fasano
+Day 11: Tuesday 22 October, Savelletri di Fasano – Alberobello – tour of local masserie – Cisternino – Savelletri di Fasano

 - Tour of Alberobello

 - Tour of the ‘Cultural Landscapes of Apulia’ with a visit to a local olive oil cooperative